 If all other requirements are met (e.g. successful completion of the weeks and credits of the payment period), financial aid students may be eligible for aid while on Academic Warning.
 Financial aid students who fail to achieve SAP after the payment period they are on Academic Warning for are subject to losing their eligibility to receive additional funds.
-Undergraduate students may re-establish financial aid eligibility by raising the cumulative GPA to the minimum required for their grade level.
-Graduate students may re-establish financial aid eligibility by raising the cumulative GPA to the minimum required for graduation from the program.
+Students may re-establish financial aid eligibility by meeting both qualitative and quantitative standards outlined above to the minimum requirements.
+For more information regarding Satisfactory Academic Progress and Financial Aid please refer to the Federal Financial Aid section of this catalog.